 Not ready to give up your cardio?
 Then shorten it a few minutes and try our 10 Minute Vinyasa Flow Sequence.

 You can accomplish all you need for better flexibility in 10 minutes or less!
+A little bit of stretching every day truly works to regain flexibility.

-So you haven’t stretched in a while and the first thing you do is get down on the floor and stretch and stretch hard!
+So you haven’t stretched in a while, and the first thing you do is get down on the floor and stretch and stretch hard!
 Go big or go home, right?
 Wrong!

-This over-stretching is not only painful but it’s not effective either.
+This over-stretching is not only painful, but it’s not effective either.

 What happens when you overstretch is something called the “stretch reflex”.
-You go too deep, it hurts, and the muscles surrounding the area you are working on tighten up to mask the pain you feel in the stretch.
+You go too deep, it hurts, and the muscles surrounding the area you are working on tightening up to mask the pain you feel in the stretch.

 Solution: Be More Gentle